awsdocs/amazon-lightsail-developer-guide/doc_source/update-settings-for-lightsail-load-balancer-health-check-path-https-session-stickiness-persistence-cookie-duration.md

 ## Health checking<a name="instance-health-checking"></a>

-The first thing you're going to want to do is [configure your Lightsail instances for load balancing](configure-lightsail-instances-for-load-balancing.md)\.
+The first thing you're going to want to do is [configure your Amazon Lightsail instances for load balancing](configure-lightsail-instances-for-load-balancing.md)\.
 Once that's done, you can attach an instance to your load balancer\.
 Attaching an instance starts the health checking process, and you get a **Passed** or **Failed** message on the load balancer management page\.

-![\[Health check status indicator\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/target-instances-health-check-passed.png)
+![\[Health check status indicator\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/target-instances-health-check-passed.png)

 You can also customize your health check path\.
 For example, if your home page loads slowly or has a lot of images on it, you can configure Lightsail to check a different page that loads faster\.
 [Learn more about customizing the health check path](enable-set-up-health-checking-for-lightsail-load-balancer-metrics.md)